 In FoxTelem Version 1.04 or later we can plot one value against another.
 Perhaps the most important value for the health of the spacecraft is the battery voltage, so let's plot that against the Receiver Temperature.
 There is a plus sign to the top left of the graph.
 We select the additionally trace BATT_C_V for "Battery C Voltage" and we get the plot below (click on it to get a larger version):

 Now things are getting interesting.
 We can see that the battery voltage varies with the temperature of the spacecraft, which is perhaps not a surprise, but does it vary in the way that we expect?
 Radios and mobile phones seem to fail when it is very cold.
 Here we see a lower, tighter range of battery voltage when the temperature is higher.
 Just after launch the battery range was from 4.5V to 3.9V.
 During the first November, 2015 hot cycle the battery range narrows to something like 4.1V to 3.9V.
 This then repeats in the February, 2016 hot cycle and the most recent April hot cycle.

 Notice also that the battery voltage shows a slight overall downward trend from left to right, showing that eventually the battery will no longer hold sufficient charge and we will operate on solar power only.
 Which is part of the design.

 There are many other things to investigate.
-I a short list below for you to ponder, to experiment with and perhaps to write down and send in thoughts about.
+I propose a short list below for you to ponder, to experiment with, and perhaps to write down and send in thoughts about.
 We have theories on many of them, but a big part of launching a satellite like Fox-1A is for people to learn about space.
 So investigate the data yourself, ask questions when you don't understand and share your findings with your kids, at your school, with your club or just with your self.
-The AMSAT journal is also looking for papers that investigate this sort of phenomena.
+The AMSAT journal is also looking for papers that investigate for your own enjoyment.